INSANECRAB/eks-application-examples/README.md

 # eks-application-examples
-create some simple resources with AWS SDK and applications. \n In below case of "s3-access-app", it's for S3 bucket access with IRSA from an EKS pod.
+create some simple resources with AWS SDK and applications. "\n" In below case of "s3-access-app", it's for S3 bucket access with IRSA from an EKS pod.
 ```yaml
 # below is an example pod manifest with IRSA credential.